mpnally/Terrifically-Simple-JSON/README.md

 TS-JSON places 3 restrictions on the use of JSON for Web APIs:

-1. TS-JSON objects must be meaningful objects of the data model of the API.
-TS-JSON does not allow objects that are purely syntactic, or are technical features of the representation rather than the state of the resource.
+1. Every TS-JSON object must correspond to an object in the data model of the API.
+TS-JSON does not allow objects that are purely syntactic, or are technical features of the representation.
 2. The name of a name/value pair must correspond to a property or relationship in the state of the object.
 3. The value of a name/value pair must be the value of the property referenced by the name.